OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Assembler.md

 - Assemblers are essentially a [Compiler]([]) that translates assembly code into machine code.
 - # Types of Assemblers
 	- **One-pass Assembler** – This type of assembler process the assembly code into machine code all within 1 go.
-	- **Multi-Pass Assembler** –  This type of assembler processes assembly code into multiple phases, -
+	- **Multi-Pass Assembler** –  This type of assembler processes assembly code in multiple passes.
+		- During the first pass the following occurs:
+			- Symbol tables and opcode tables are defined
+			-
+	-
 	-